johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. tip::

-  The :ref:`moving-around:Mouse movement actions` are available in *Select Mode* too to move the cursor or pan the level.
+  The :ref:`moving-around:Mouse movement actions` are available in *Select Mode*, too to move the cursor or pan the level.
 This opens up some interesting possibilities; e.g., you can draw selections with the mouse when used in conjunction with the :kbd:`D` and :kbd:`E` modifiers.